ollie-gregory/sentiment_trader/README.md

 I will also create a web application to visualise the data, strategies and market signals, along with writing up a research paper on the findings.

+Please use this README as a guide to the project structure and a roadmap for recreating the project.

 ## Phase 1: Data Engineering and Collection

 This phase involves setting up a data pipeline to collect and process market data, sentiment data, and trade data.
 I will use a MySQL database to store the data and Python for data processing.